hyundai-robotics/doc-userDIO-ExtensionDIO/1-overview.md

 ﻿# 1.
 Overview

-Hi6a 제어기에서 '사용자 DIO 보드(BD681)'와 '확장 DIO 보드(BD682)'를 활용하여 디지털 입출력 신호와 컨베이어 인터페이스를 진행할 수 있습니다.
+In the Hi6a controller, the "User DIO Board (BD681)" and the "Extension DIO Board (BD682)" to process digital I/O signals and interface with conveyor signals.

 {% hint style="info" %}
-매뉴얼에서 DIO는 디지털 입출력(Digital Input and Output)을 의미합니다.
+In this manual, DIO stands for Digital Input and Output.
 {% endhint %}

-'확장 DIO 보드(BD682)'는 단독으로는 사용할 수 없으며 '사용자 DIO 보드(BD681)'와 같이 사용해야 합니다.
+The "Extension DIO Board (BD682)" cannot be used independently, and it must be used together with the "User DIO Board (BD681)."

 <br>

-<표 1. 보드 사양>
+< Table 1.
+Board Specification>

 <table>
 <thead>